jklukas/uwthesis/README.markdown

 * [A Guide to Preparing Your Doctoral Dissertation](http://www.grad.wisc.edu/education/completedegree/pguide.html)

 The styles should be current as of spring 2012, including the new guidelines for electronic deposit and a combined title/committee page.
 Note that some of the documentation on the above pages was conflicting at the time of writing this package.

+## Examples

+Check [the Examples page on the Wiki](https://github.com/jklukas/uwthesis/wiki/Examples) to see how others have fit this package into real projects.